eduard-balamatiuc/Paza-Anulare-CVC/README.md

 - **American Sign-Language**

-  -The feature uses yolov5m module to detect the symbol represented by the users hand, subsequently it predicts the letter with an accurancy of 94.76%.
+  The feature uses yolov5m module to detect the symbol represented by the users hand, subsequently it predicts the letter with an accurancy of 94.76%.
 This makes it easier for deaf people to interact live in online meetings, consequently improving the quality of the webinars.

   ---